 Encourage your child to learn/revise table facts – times tables tie into many aspects of maths!
 Random questions, tables songs in the car, asking questions such as, “If I buy 8 sweets at 7p each, how much have I spent?” will support the swift recall of tables.
 As we will be doing a great deal of practical problem solving, if your child could help around the house with things like shopping, travel timetables, cooking etc it would be supportive.

 Year 6 Science will be taught by Miss Plant and will follow the National Curriculum.
 During the Summer term, we will cover Humans and other animals incorporating bodily systems such as circulation.

 We will be looking at our home location through map work and The Tudors therefore tying together a significant period in the history of the United Kingdom to where we live.
 We will also be looking at the multi-cultural make up of Tudor life.

 The RE focus will be continuing with Christianity as well as the impact of inspirational people of other faiths.
 Our PSHE teaching will be through Jigsaw.
 Teaching under the new statutory RSE curriculum will take place in the second half of this term and will be led by Ms Phillips.
 Further details regarding RSE will be sent home in the next few weeks.

 Year 6 will continue with their Spanish studies with Miss Esposito.

 ICT will follow National Curriculum requirements and be taught by Mrs Hart.

 PE and Sport

-Details regarding Year 6 transition to secondary school events/protocols will be sent under separate cover.
+Details regarding Year 6 transition to secondary school and other events will be sent under separate cover.